DieProduktMacher/serverless-local-alexa-server/README.md

 [![Build Status](https://travis-ci.org/DieProduktMacher/serverless-local-alexa-server.svg?branch=develop)](https://travis-ci.org/DieProduktMacher/serverless-local-alexa-server)

+**This project was merged with our local-http-server for Serverless and moved to https://github.com/DieProduktMacher/serverless-local-dev-server**

 This plugin exposes your Alexa skill functions as local HTTP endpoints, removing the need to deploy every change to AWS Lambda.
 You can connect these endpoints to your Alexa skill to via forwardhq, ngrok or any other forwarding tool.

 This package requires node >= 6.0